How to Fix AutoSense not reading load on GE Profile PDT755SYRFS

 • Water fill amount stays the same for both empty and fully loaded racks

-This issue is most commonly caused by a faulty soil sensor or turbidity sensor that has degraded over time, accumulated grease buildup, or suffered a wiring connection failure preventing accurate load detection.
+These problems are typically caused by a faulty soil sensor or turbidity sensor that may have degraded over time, accumulated grease buildup, or suffered a wiring connection failure that prevents accurate load detection.

 Safety First